stefaniaMou/spanner-examples/README.md

 ## Integration with GitHub

 Spanner provides an official Github Spanner CI Application for easy integration with GitHub.
 This authorises the Spanner CI platform to access Github repositories.
-Please note that the account where the GitHub Spanner CI app is installed, must be the same as the one authorised using the GitHub sign in.

 #### Create a Github repository:
 To freely experiment with the **Spanner CI Test Examples**, it is necessary to fork this repository into your Github account.